What Heals Leaky Gut Syndrome?

 • Lactulose and mannitol:

 Both lactulose and mannitol molecules are not absorbed by the body.
-Nevertheless, on this test, subjects took them orally, 5 grams mannitol the small molecule and 5 grams lactulose the large molecule and then measured in the urine.
+Nevertheless, on this test, subjects took them orally, 5 grams of mannitol the small molecule, and 5 grams of lactulose the large molecule, and then measured in the urine.

 Studies showed that mannitol excretion wasn’t different between healthy and allergic subjects, while the lactulose amount excreted in urine differed significantly.